josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 <CalloutPlusQuote>

 This option to lower the challenge, at a certain point, starts making the game harder.
-But whether you think it does the former or the latter will depend entirely on you, and where you are on that curve.
+But whether it makes you better or worse will depend entirely on where you're coming from.

 </CalloutPlusQuote>

 The more you know the tracks, and know where all the shortcuts are; the more you can map out all the pitfalls, and understand not only how to get around them quickly and easily, but how to use them to your _advantage_; the more a feature designed to augment your skills instead begins to inhibit them.

-I'm a very good Mario Kart player (I spent 20-some years of my life playing Mario Kart games before Smart Steering came along), and so I hate Smart Steering.
+I'm a very good Mario Kart player (I spent 20-some years of my life playing Mario Kart games before Smart Steering came along, after all), and so I hate Smart Steering.
+I never use it.
 I can't stand it.
+It's antithetical to the game to me.
 I might not notice it a lot of the time—it might even occasionally help me—but what stands out to me are the times it jumps in my way at the worst possible moments, turning what should've been an opportunity to put my skills to good use when needed the most, into a bland, generic outcome where my input barely even mattered.

 <CalloutPlusQuote>

 If you're sufficiently skilled, Tailwind feels like being forced to write CSS with Smart Steering on.

 </CalloutPlusQuote>

+(_See?
+We got there._)

 That's why any conversation I have with somebody who likes Tailwind will probably be like trying to explain why I don't like Smart Steering to a Mario Kart player who likes it and/or relies on it.